timur-han/orion-jclouds/README.md

-A file and older with the same name in the same directory are forbidden.
+- A file and older with the same name in the same directory are forbidden.
 In such a case a request removes the existing duplicate and adds the requested item.

+- Username changes would be problematic since workspace name is based on it and Orion does not update workspace name in Version 3.
+In Version 4 it is not allowed.